fourkitchens/el-ocp-style/README.md

 **Pull requests**

-Now you can go to [github.com/fourkitchens/el-ocp-style](http://github.com/fourkitchens/el-ocp-style) and [initiate a pull request](https://help.github.com/articles/using-pull-requests#initiating-the-pull-request).
+Now you can go to the [Github repo](http://github.com/fourkitchens/el-ocp-style) and [initiate a pull request](https://help.github.com/articles/using-pull-requests#initiating-the-pull-request).

 ## Code guidelines

 **Tabs/indents**

-Set your tabs/indents to 2 spaces in your text editor.
+In your text editor, set it to use spaces instead of tabs/indents.
+The space length should be set to 2 spaces.

+* Coda: Go to `Coda > Preferences > Editor` and set "Tab width: 2" and check "Use spaces instead of tabs".
+* Sublime Text: In the bottom right, click "Spaces" then select "Indent using spaces" and "Tab width: 2".

 **Sass comments**

-You can use ```//``` for both section headings, as well as inline comments.
+You can use `//` for both section headings, as well as inline comments.

 ```
 // Headings